ankit-kapur/automated-tutor/README.md

-auto-tutor
+automated-tutor
 ==========

-Automatic tutor that helps you understand sorting mechanisms
+An automated tutor that is targeted at helping students understand sorting mechanisms (for instance) in an interactive manner.